zinh/zinh.github.io/_posts/2020-01-20-event-driven-with-ruby-fiber.markdown

 foo.resume # output: foo 2
 ~~~

-As we can see, the effect looks just like multi-threading, output is altenated between foo and bar.
+As we can see, the effect looks just like multi-thread, output is alternated between foo and bar.

-Next, let see how can we passing message between fibers.
+Next, let's see how can we passing message between fibers.

 ## Passing messages between fibers